dbmdz/wolpi/docs/extensions.md

 ## The `wolpi` Global

-Extensions have access to a `wolpi` global object, which provides access to the Wolpi context.
+Extensions have access to a `wolpi` object, which provides access to the Wolpi context.
 This includes the extension's configuration, which can be accessed via `wolpi.config`.
+In JavaScript, this object is directly available in the global scope, while in Python, it is available as a module `wolpi` that can be imported.

 ```typescript